Breast Reconstruction after Mastectomy

 Latissimus Dorsi Flap

-Occasionally, the flap itself can reconstruct a complete breast mound.
-However, it is more commonly used with an implant to provide more volume.
+Occasionally, the flap itself can reconstruct a whole breast mound.
+However, it is more commonly used with an implant to give more volume.

 Latissimus flap technique